microsoft/tabster/CONTRIBUTING.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Setup

+-   npm install

+## Available commands

+### build

+`npm run build` - builds codebase.

+### start

+`npm start` - runs storybook.

+`npm start:storybook` - to run storybook in the uncontrolled codepath of tabster.

+### test

+`npm run test` - to run all tests

+`npm run test:uncontrolled` - to run all tests in the uncontrolled codepath of tabster.

+Tests need to be run in browser, so make sure storybook is running before running tests.

+### format

+`npm run format` - to use prettier to format the codebase.

+### lint

+`npm run lint` - runs eslint on the codebase.